Here2ServeU/cloud-setup-guides/aws/aws-sso-setup-guide.md

 8. **Review:** Click **Add user**.
 9. **Important:** A popup will appear with the **One-time password** and the **AWS access portal URL**.
 Copy these down; you will need them immediately to set your permanent password.

-### Phase 2: Create a Permission SetBefore assigning the user to an account, you need to define *what* they can do (e.g., Administrator vs. Read Only).
+### Phase 2: Create a Permission Set

+Before assigning the user to an account, you need to define *what* they can do (e.g., Administrator vs. Read Only).

 1. In the IAM Identity Center sidebar, click **Permission sets**.
 2. Click **Create permission set**.